This blog was originally published September 2018 and was updated September 2023.

 - Allies – Be vocal about your concerns.
 Hazing research shows that opposition to hazing usually exists as a silent majority within chapters.
 Most members are against perpetuating harmful activities but fear the social backlash.
 Identifying allies and being vocal about your concerns can help to reveal the chapter’s true attitude toward creating real change.

 - (Inter)National Headquarters – Though they can be intimidating at times, fraternity/sorority staff exist to provide support to their chapters and members.
 Seek help if you are unsure whether or not an activity could be hazing or would like to make a change to a current new member program.
 The fraternity/sorority staff can provide best practices and helpful tips for creating meaningful experiences that achieve the chapter’s desired outcomes.

 - Your Campus Department of Fraternity and Sorority Life – Like fraternity/sorority staff, your campus’ Department of Fraternity and Sorority Life is here to make your chapter better.
 Seek their guidance in reviewing your current activities and finding ways to make improvements.

 Often, we fear speaking out because we worry about the consequences.
 Will the chapter get shut down?
 Will my friends hate me?
 But in the bigger picture, these consequences are far more preferable than the physical and emotional abuse or even death that hazing causes.
 I challenge you to really think through your chapter's practices.

 Are there practices that do not honor God and your brothers/sisters?
 How is God calling you to act?

 Christopher Brenton is a Sigma Nu alumnus from North Carolina State University.
 He works at Sigma Nu Headquarters as the Director of Chapter Services.

 This is part 2 of a 2-part series on hazing.
+Click here for part 1 and here for our podcast episode with Christopher Brenton on hazing.
 Visit hazingprevention.org for more information.